 - Each estate is unique, having its own complexities.
-A fairly simple estate in terms of a Section 18(3) appointment, could be finalised within an period of three (3) to four (4) months. - A much larger and complex Estate, valued over R 250 000.00, could take anything between one(1) to two (2) years, sometimes longer, due to problems associated with the Estate which would influence the finalisation of the estate. - 3.4 How would I know if I am authorised to act in terms of the Estate? - If you were nominated as the Executor in the Will of a Deceased, then the Master of the High Court would authorise your appointment and provide you with the required Letter of appointment. - You would either receive a Letter of Authority or Letter of Executorship endorsed by the Master authorising you to act on behalf of the Estate.
+A fairly simple estate in terms of a Section 18(3) appointment, could be finalised within an period of three (3) to four (4) months. - A much larger and complex Estate, valued over R 250 000.00, could take anything between one(1) to two (2) years, sometimes longer, due to problems associated with the Estate which would influence the finalisation of the estate. - 3.6 How would I know if I am authorised to act in terms of the Estate? - If you were nominated as the Executor in the Will of a Deceased, then the Master of the High Court would authorise your appointment and provide you with the required Letter of appointment. - You would either receive a Letter of Authority or Letter of Executorship endorsed by the Master authorising you to act on behalf of the Estate.

-- What is the difference between a Letter of Authority A Letter of Authority is issued when an Estate is valued to and a Letter of Executorship De under R 250 000.00 (Section 18(3) appointment).
-The - be under R 250 000.00 (Section 18(3) appointment).
+- 3.7 and a Letter of Executorship - What is the difference between a Letter of Authority A Letter of Authority is issued when an Estate is valued to be under R 250 000.00 (Section 18(3) appointment).
 The administration process followed in terms of this appointment is far shorter and simpler with no advertising requirements to be adhered to. - A Letter of Executorship is issued when an Estate is valued over R 250 000.00.
 Advertising requirements is mandatory together with the preparation of a Liquidation and Distribution account (L & D) account for inspection and approval purposes.

-3.6 Would I need to value my Estate?

-Upon death, your Executor would have to value your Estate in order to determine which type of appointment to apply for i.e. Letter of Authority / Letter of Executorship, therefore valuation of certain assets in the Estate is required.
+3.8 Would I need to value my Estate? • Upon death, your Executor would have to value your Estate in order to determine which type of appointment to apply for i.e. Letter of Authority / Letter of Executorship, therefore valuation of certain assets in the Estate is required.

-3.7 What happens to funds that are due to my minor Heirs?
+3.9 What happens to funds that are due to my minor Heirs?